Adelophthalmoidea: Evolutionary history

-In the Silurian, most of the adelophthalmid genera would appear, but all went extinct soon after or in the Middle Devonian.
-The oldest representatives of the group were Parahughmilleria maria and Nanahughmilleria prominens, both from the Llandovery (around 444–433 mya), suggesting that the adelophthalmids first appeared around this epoch.
+In the Silurian, most of the adelophthalmoid genera would appear, but all went extinct soon after or in the Middle Devonian.
+The oldest representatives of the group were Parahughmilleria maria and Nanahughmilleria prominens, both from the Llandovery (around 444–433 mya), suggesting that the adelophthalmoids first appeared around this epoch.
 This is supported by the appearance of the basal pterygotioids, the sister group of the adelophthalmoids, in the Llandovery.
 However, the fossil record of Adelophthalmoidea is very poor in the Early Silurian and both species have disputed ages.
 The unequivocally oldest representative was P. hefteri, with fossils found in the Kip Burn Formation, Lesmahagow, Scotland, from the beginning of the Wenlockian epoch (around 433–427 mya).
 These fossils differ slightly in the proportions of the body with the fossils of its type locality (in Germany) and have been compared with the latter ones, but the assignment of the Scottish fossils to P. hefteri is not entirely certain.
 The first species lived in brackish-estuarine water or in fully marine habitats.

 In the Emsian (around 393–408 mya, in Early Devonian), the earliest species of Adelophthalmus appeared, A. sievertsi, presenting basal features such as the wide swimming leg (as in Nanahughmilleria and Parahughmilleria).
 The eurypterids were one of the groups most heavily affected by the Late Devonian extinction event, following a major decline in diversity during the Early Devonian, eurypterids were rare in marine environments by the Late Devonian.
 Of the 16 eurypterid families that had been alive at the beginning of the Devonian, only three persisted into the Carboniferous, all of them non-marine groups.
 The suborder Eurypterina was rendered almost completely extinct, only surviving Adelophthalmoidea (represented by Adelophthalmus).

-Size comparison of the largest species of five adelophthalmid genera.
+Size comparison of the largest species of five adelophthalmoid genera.
+Eysyslopterus, included in the chart, was previously considered an adelophthalmoid but has since been reclassified as a waeringopteroid.